Bebop and Rocksteady: IDW Comics

 Bebop and Rocksteady are shown in their human forms in Teenage Mutant Ninja Turtles: Micro Series #1 (December 2011).
-They work alongside an Arctic fox mutant named Alopex and appear mutated in Teenage Mutant Ninja Turtles #25 (August 2013).
+They work alongside a mutant arctic fox mutant named Alopex and appear mutated in Teenage Mutant Ninja Turtles #25 (August 2013).
 Their back story is told in Teenage Mutant Ninja Turtles: Villains Micro-Series #7 (October 2013).
 Bebop was originally a man named Genealdo and Rocksteady was originally a man named Maxence.

 In this version, they fully understood the implications of their mutation, having successfully fought and defeated all other candidates for the right after being defeated by the Turtles as humans as Genealdo was mutated into a mutant warthog and Maxence was mutated into a mutant white rhinoceros.
 It is revealed in the micro-series that having been kicked out of gangs in the past owing to their incompetence, they are fanatically determined to remain in the Foot Clan.

 They were ordered by Shredder to kill Donatello, which they carried out.
 Rocksteady smashed Donatello's shell with a sledgehammer, leaving the Turtle in a pool of blood.
 However, Donatello clung to life long enough for his consciousness to be temporarily transferred into the robot Metalhead while his turtle body was being restored.
-After Shredder's death in issue #50, Bebop and Rocksteady desert the Foot and, after inadvertently coming into contact with Savanti Romero and his stolen Time Scepter, wreak so much havoc across the multiverse that all reality is pushed to the brink of obliteration; the Turtles and their time mistress friend Renet just barely manage to avert that catastrophe.
+After Shredder's death in issue #50, Bebop and Rocksteady desert the Foot and, after inadvertently coming into contact with Savanti Romero and his stolen Time Scepter, wreak so much havoc across the multiverse that all reality is pushed to the brink of obliteration; the Turtles and Renet barely avert the catastrophe.